alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 So, if you start typing "New York", these are the steps that will follow:

 1. `Widget Place Autocomplete` will create a `Session Token`,
-2. Typing "n", "ne", "new", "new ", "new y" … "new york" the `Widget` requires results with the same `session token` created precedently, for every chars.
+2. Typing "n", "ne", "new", "new ", "new y" … "new york" the `Widget` will use the same `session token` created precedently, for every chars.
 3. After the typing is completed and the user has selected one place from the `Widget`, a request is made to `getDetails` using the same `Session Token`, so you will not pay for each charter, but only for a single session.

 **NB:** _When using `AutocompleteService`, `Session tokens` must be manually implemented to group autocomplete requests._